Khanazam133/internship_assignments/simple-blog-backend/readme.md

-# 🚀 How to Run the Simple Blog Backend
+# 🚀 How to Run the code

 ### 1. Install dependencies
 ```bash